 The New Year 2020 starts like any other except now with news from China surrounding a lethal novel virus spreading rapidly.
 With predictions of a global pandemic crisis, hospitals in the northeast are preparing for the worst and begging for help.
 Since I had worked in a large urban hospital in NJ intermittently for the last 8 months, I decide to return for another 4 week assignment starting on March 2, 2020.

-I triage a 32 yo very athletic and healthy appearing male patient who did not present with any of the symptoms that the CDC reported to be consistent with COVID19.
-He is swabbed for the flu and after other diagnostics resulted negative, he is discharged and sent home.
+I triaged a 32 year old very athletic and healthy appearing male patient who did not present with any of the symptoms that the CDC reported to be consistent with COVID19.
+He was swabbed for the flu and after other diagnostics resulted negative, he is discharged and sent home.
 Afterward, I proceed with my busy day caring for approximately 60 patients in fast track.
-I later receive a phone call from Occupational Medicine Department asking a series of questions.
-Thirty minutes later the Occ Med physician calls and orders me to proceed to the DECON room in the ED.
-I am not to leave the room until I have been evaluated by the ED Doc and cleared to go home.
+I later received a phone call from the Occupational Medicine Department asking a series of questions.
+30 minutes later the Occ Med physician calls and orders me to proceed to the DECON room in the ED.
+I am not to leave the room until I have been evaluated by the ED doctor and cleared to go home.
 Evidently, the patient I originally triaged returned to the hospital very ill and was positive for COVID19.
 I am placed in quarantine for 14 days, unable to leave my room and certainly could not go home to quarantine in Colorado.
 I felt helpless and trapped as if I were in jail.

 Finally, my quarantine is over.
 I am asymptomatic and able to return to work.
 Things have changed drastically in a short amount of time.
 To help reduce the flow of non-critical patients inside the hospital, a triage tent is constructed in the parking lot.
 Patients are initially seen outside and either determined to be sick enough to go into the ED or to get tested and go home.
 There still is not enough staff to support to flow of patients.
 Everyone was working above and beyond their highest capacity.
 Every minute we are triaging our tasks and what needs to be done first in that very moment.